Chess Time Controls: Which is Best Suited to You?

 My advice – unless you’ve bought a new mouse that you want to test, don’t play bullet games.

 Just play the time control you enjoy and feel the most comfortable with.
-If you crave adrenaline and emotions - feel free to play not only bullet games, but you can even play hyper-bullet games too (30 seconds + 0) or even 0+1 games – all good!
+If you crave adrenaline and emotions - feel free to play not only bullets, but you can even play a hyper-bullet game too (30 seconds + 0) or even a 0+1 game – all good!

-But if you also want to improve your chess ability, to become a better chess player, to raise your rating and compete with your friends who are better than you – first determine your purpose and think about why you play.
+But if you also want to become a better chess player, to raise your rating, and compete with your friends who are better than you – first determine your purpose and think about why you play.

-Once you’ve done that, you’ll find the right answer to your question – “Which time control should you choose?”
+Once you’ve done that, you’ll find the best solution to – “Which time control should you choose?”